Asymptotic properties of the MLE in distributional regression under random censoring: Consistency

-Note that the conditions of the preceding theorem are equivalent to the ones in \citet[Theorem 5.52]{dikta2021bootstrap} establishing the strong consistency of the MLE in case of a parametric GLM without any censoring being involved.
+Note that the conditions of the preceding theorem are equivalent to the ones in \citet[Theorem 5.52]{dikta2021bootstrap}, establishing the strong consistency of the MLE in case of a parametric GLM without any censoring being involved.
+Similarly to \cite[Corollary 5.53]{dikta2021bootstrap}, the assumption of the parameter space $\Theta$ being compact can be replaced by the weaker condition: there exists a compact set $C \subseteq \Theta$ such that $\vt_0 \in C$ and $\expec{\sup_{\vt \in \Theta\backslash C} \ell_1(\vt) - \ell_1(\vt_0)} < 0$.